EXCLUSIVE-Cathay working with Airbus on single-pilot system for long-haul | Business

 In a closed-door industry briefing this year, the agency suggested reduced-crew flights would begin with a single operator, according to notes of the meeting reviewed by Reuters.
 EMERGENCY DESCENT

 Airbus has designed an A350 autopilot upgrade and flight warning system changes to help a lone pilot manage failures, sources close to the project said.
-The mid-sized plane is suitable because of its "emergency descent" feature that quickly reduces altitude without pilot input in the event of cabin depressurisation.
+Use of a specially designed unisex toilet would be possible during the shift, in coordination with air traffic control.
+The mid-sized plane is suitable because of its "emergency descent" feature that quickly reduces altitude without pilot input in the event of cabin depressurization.

 Flying solo for hours is a "completely different story", the source said, citing the 2009 AF447 disaster as an example of malfunctions occurring in cruise.
 The Air France A330's copilots lost control after its speed sensors failed over the Atlantic, while the captain was resting.
 "Airbus would have had to make sure every situation can be handled autonomously without any pilot input for 15 minutes," the source said.
 "And that couldn't be guaranteed."